bradberger/silex-eloquent/readme.md

 This package provides a Laravel Eloquent service provider for Silex applications.
 It was pulled from [this gist](https://gist.github.com/ziadoz/7326872) created by [Jamie York](https://github.com/ziadoz).
-It4 is his creation, not ours.
+It is his creation, not ours.
 We just maintain this version for use in our public and client projects.

 The instructions below show basic usage, and assume that you're already familiar